bitcoinpete/Sentinel-1/README.md

 # BitcoinPete's Dtmi Sentinel

 An all-powerful toolset for Dtmi.
+This is based on installing Dtmi in /root/dtmi/bin - if you've installed it somewhere else then make the appropriate adjustments.

 [![Build Status](https://travis-ci.org/dtmipay/sentinel.svg?branch=master)](https://travis-ci.org/dtmipay/sentinel)